* U.S. crude stocks likely fell 3.4 mln bbls last week -poll

 OPEC has shown strong compliance with the supply cut pledge and in November output fell by 300,000 bpd to its lowest since May, according to a Reuters survey.

-Concerns that the OPEC-led producer group's Nov.
-30 decision to extend their supply-cutting deal could bolster U.S. shale drilling limited gains, however.
+The OPEC-led producer group's Nov.
+30 decision to extend their supply-cutting deal could bolster U.S. shale drilling given overall higher prices.